 Meningitis and septicaemia vaccinations

-A MenACWY vaccine will stop teenagers from carrying the bacteria, therefore reducing the number of carriers and preventing the spread of the MenW bacteria.
+The MenACWY vaccine was introduced in 2015.
+It stops teenagers from carrying the bacteria, thus reducing the number of carriers and preventing the spread of the MenW bacteria.

 The programme saw an uptake of 84% in some school cohorts.
-Although, in 2015 only 40% of school leavers from the catch-up cohort had the vaccine and it dropped to 33% in 2016.
+But in 2015 only 40% of school-leavers from the catch-up cohort had the vaccine, falling to 33% in 2016.

-The aim of the contract is to ensure that 17-18 year olds are immunised against MenW.
-Those who failed to have the vaccine in 2015 and 2016 (students born between 1 September 1996 and 31 August 1998) are still eligible to have it as well as all first-time university entrants until the day before their 25th birthday.
+The GP Contract 2017-18 encourages general practices to increase numbers of 17 to 18-year-olds who have the MenACWY vaccine.
+Those who failed to have the vaccine in 2015 and 2016 (students born between 1 September 1996 and 31 August 1998) are still eligible, as well as all first-time university entrants until the day before their 25th birthday.

 Early symptoms of meningococcal disease include headache, vomiting, muscle pain, fever, and cold hands and feet.

 A rash of tiny red pinpricks may also develop once septicaemia has set in.
 If it is a meningitis rash, it will not fade when a glass is pressed against it.
 The pinpricks can also develop into purple bruising.

 University students are more vulnerable to meningitis because of living in cramped housing or halls of residence.
 Students can be exposed to bacteria and viruses that their bodies have not been exposed to before as universities welcome students from all over the world.

 The Meningitis Research Foundation has an online eligibility checker that calculates if a patient falls within the government’s age cap on receiving the vaccine.